robertsoli/Supermarket_Analysis/README.md

 #### Codes and Resources Used

-The following tools and software was used in creating this project :
+The following tools and software were used in creating this project :

  - Microsoft SQL Server Management Studio 20 for all cleaning and EDA
  - Tableau Public for charts and visualizations